patrykswiderski/cheil-recruitment-projekt/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## TODO

+- **Extract Strings to Dictionaries**: Refactor string literals into separate dictionary files to support localization and easier management.
+- **Implement React Context**: Utilize React Context API for managing global state, such as user preferences and filter selections.
+- **Add Unit Tests**: Write unit tests for components using testing libraries like Jest and React Testing Library.
+- **Enhance Documentation**: Expand the README.md with more detailed instructions, contributing guidelines, and project structure overview.
+- **Add Dark Mode**: Implement a dark mode theme to enhance user experience